Raspet-Flight-Research-Laboratory/SOAR/nac294_information.md

 ** Updated Unreal .gitignore to allow Blocks.uproject to the github. **

+** Brady provided a new battery for the X9D, it is working now. **

+** Began attempting to connect the Taranis to QGC. **

 ** THERE ARE NOW TWO START UP SCRIPTS.
 One scripts starts AirSim with PX4, the other starts AirSim with Ardupilot. **

+---
+# * (06/13/2024) *

+** Fixed this issue where QGC would never reach the "Ready to fly" state, thanks to Matthew. **

+** The flight plan upload system between QGC and PX4 is still broken.
+Working on that as of now. **

+** Still broken, I think it might be related to the fact that we are trying to fly without a radio. **

+** Installed usbipd for the purpose of sharing the Taranis connection with WSL **

+** I was able to sucessfully connect the Taranis to WSL, but QGC still does not recognize it. **

+---
+# * (06/14/2024) *

+** Forced Windows to connect the Logitech controller to WSL, Windows cannot use this controller until it is unbound.
+NOTE: SEE usbipd /? for help. **

+---
+# * (06/18/2024) *

+** Downloaded process explorer **

+** Sucessfully connected the logitech controller to QGC (I think) this did not resolve the issue. **

+** Create a joint developer GitHub account for further development efforts.  **

+** Created an Epic Games account linked with the raspet.dev account and connected GitHub to the Epic Games account. **

 ---